erwinsmit/blog/src/pages/sitecore-nextjs-without-vercel/index.md

 ![Old solution](old-solution.svg)

-When I worked on this Azure Functions version 3 was the latest version.
+When I worked on this, Azure Functions version 3 was the latest version.
 Now it's version 4 and proxies are not [supported anymore](https://learn.microsoft.com/en-us/azure/azure-functions/functions-proxies#legacy-functions-proxies).
 This December, support for Azure Functions version 3 will be switched off so this solution is not viable anymore.

 ## A new proxy